beginning with why...

 Consider this common what approach—we decide to give people new tools (investment capital, budgets, plans, communications, financial incentives, analytics, reports, training, procedures, equipment, software, and, and, and)—and we believe when people use these new tools, they will deliver improved results.

-what typically happens is we get busy rolling-out (pushing) a long list of initiatives and monitoring how well they are being implemented.
+We get busy rolling-out (pushing) a long list of initiatives and monitoring how well they are being implemented.
 And then, for many reasons, they don't quite deliver the improvements we promised.
 This is because people commit to implementing an initiative and 'doing what I am told'—rather than committing to deliver improved results.
 Equally important, we never asked them what support they need to deliver improved results.

 blue arrows —